 Back to School Tips

 PTA connects families and schools, and one of the best things about a new school year is the opportunity to be involved in helping your child, your school, and your community.
-As you prepare your child to head back-to-school, here are a few key resources to help your child succeed.
+As the 2014-15 school year approaches, California State PTA shares six key tips all parents need to know this back-to-school season.
+(Also available in Spanish.)

 TIPS FOR THE FIRST DAY OF SCHOOL